BerkeleyLab/upcxx/INSTALL.md

     verbose linker output in this configuration.
 Mixing with OpenMP in this configuration is not currently supported.  (smp and aries conduits).

+* HPE Cray EX with x86\_64 CPUs and one of the following PrgEnv environment modules, plus its dependencies (smp, ofi and ucx conduits):
+    - PrgEnv-gnu with gcc/10.3.0 (or later) loaded.
+    - PrgEnv-cray with cce/12.0.0 (or later) loaded.

+    PrgEnv-nvidia, PrgEnv-amd and PrgEnv-intel are not yet officially supported.
+In the first two cases (nvidia and amd) this is due to insufficient duration of testing.
+However, there are currently no known issues with either.
+The UPC++ team has had no access to PrgEnv-intel on this platform.
+If you choose to use any of these compiler families, we welcome your reports of success or failure.

 * NOT officially supported:
     - Apple macOS/aarch64 (aka "Apple M1" and "Apple Silicon")
       Initial testing on this platform with both Xcode and Free Software